Diva (Dana International song): Eurovision

 The Israeli Broadcasting Authority (IBA) "Diva" as its song for the of the Eurovision Song Contest, becoming the – and Dana International the performer – for the contest.
+Dana was selected out of fifteen entries in November 1997.
+The selection already triggered concern from conservative Jewish sections of the population.

 On 9 May 1998, the Eurovision Song Contest was held at the National Indoor Arena in Birmingham hosted by the British Broadcasting Corporation (BBC) and broadcast live throughout the continent.
 The selection of Dana International's song caused so much controversy amongst conservative groups in Israel that on her arrival in Britain, police escorts and security were required continuously.
 She performed "Diva" in Hebrew eighth on the evening, following 's "To takie proste" by Sixteen and preceding 's "Guildo hat euch lieb!" by Guildo Horn.
 She wore a silver blue dress designed by Israeli designer Galit Levi and was backed by four other female singers wearing black.
 It involved no dancing and no live orchestral accompaniment.

 At the close of voting, the song had received 172 points, placing first in a field of twenty-five, and winning the contest.
 After the results were announced, Dana International caused a stir by arriving to the presentation late after a long delay, because she changed into an extravagant costume designed by Jean-Paul Gaultier adorned with bird feathers before performing the reprise.
 This was Israel's third victory in the contest and, as they had not entered the previous year's contest, they achieved the unusual distinction of having won a contest the year after not competing.